 Exploring Alaska's Coastal Wilderness

-Take in the Alaskan scenery and wildlife as you sail amid fjords, glaciers, and islands.
+Kayak along scenic coastlines and observe iconic Alaskan wildlife as you sail amid fjords, glaciers, and islands.

 Family Discount! $500 discount extended to all guests under the age of 18.

 Our Forest Service Special Use Permit for Tongass National Forest enables you to hike and kayak in wild and remote areas of Southeast Alaska.

 To begin your Alaska Cruise, we will take an early afternoon flight from Seattle to Juneau.
 Meet your naturalists and visit Mendenhall Glacier, set in the dramatic Mendenhall Valley, located just 12 miles from downtown Juneau.
 Embark the ship and take the time to settle into your cabin before dinner.
 After dinner onboard, take a few hours to yourself and explore the port of Juneau.
 (D)